lesgourg/class_public/DarkAgesModule/sphinx-documentation/using_the_command_line_script.rst

 :code:`--extra-options options.yaml`
    File with additional parameters and options, like precision parameters, passed to the methods of :code:`DarkAges` (as part of the
    :code:`DarkOptions`-structure).
 This file needs to written in the structure of YAML.

+:code:`--nuke-and-start-again`
+   Whenever it is possible data read from tables, like the transfer functions or particle spectra will be stored with the help of the :meth:`load` and :meth:`dump` methods of the :code:`dill` module in :code:`.obj` files.
+With this, the runtime of the code can be minimized when it is run several times, like in the context of using the ExoCLASS package in conjunction with MontePython.
+   The code tries to search for these files and if nothing is found it will read the data and write the respective files.
+   With this option, the script is forced to restart from scratch, hence the search for the :code:`.obj` is skipped and the data will be read again.

 The three execution modes